 Roberto Caporuscio over at Kesté on Bleecker street makes some pretty serious pizza.
-Hardcore Neapolitan in form, they're one of the better examples of the style in the city (check out some more pics here), with a dough that's salty, tangy, and flavorful, mozzarella that's hand-stretched every morning, and a fresh, bright tomato sauce.
+Hardcore Neapolitan in form, they're one of the better examples of the style in the city, with a dough that's salty, tangy, and flavorful, mozzarella that's hand-stretched every morning, and a fresh, bright tomato sauce.

 Strip away all those toppings though, and you've still got a pretty stellar piece of bread, which is, after all, what great pizza is all about.
 They get that at Kesté, which is why Caporuscio offers the Mast'Nicola ($9).
 Nothing more than a stretched crust topped with a thin scattering of Pecorino Romano, a few basil leaves, and some thin strips of lardo, it's what Caporuscio calls, "...the original pizza.
 What they ate before they had tomatoes in Italy."

 The lardo—cured pork fat from Salumeria Biellese—is salty, and funky, melting as it cooks and saturating the surface of the crust with its overtly porky flavor, curling up into crisp little nuggets.
 The dusting of Pecorino is just enough to impart some nutty, sheep-milk flavor, and the basil adds its characteristic aroma, but really, this pie is all about the crust.

 Best part?
 At $9, it's one of the cheapest pies you'll find in the city.

 Kesté Pizza & Vino